BradLarson/GPUImage/README.md

 	[stillCamera startCameraCapture];

 This will give you a live, filtered feed of the still camera's preview video.
+Note that this preview video is only provided on iOS 4.3 and higher, so you may need to set that as your deployment target if you wish to have this functionality.

 Once you want to capture a photo, you use a callback block like the following:

 	[stillCamera capturePhotoProcessedUpToFilter:filter withCompletionHandler:^(UIImage *processedImage, NSError *error){
 	    NSData *dataForPNGFile = UIImageJPEGRepresentation(processedImage, 0.8);